Election Types

 Nonpartisan Primary Elections

 Primary elections in odd-numbered years in Johnson County are nonpartisan.
 Every registered voter in a district will receive the same list of candidates.
-State law prohibits party affiliation from being printed on the ballot next to a candidate’s name.

-Unlike even-year primary elections, odd-year primaries for nonpartisan candidates only take place when the number of candidates for a contest passes the required level to trigger a primary.
 The standard statutory level for a primary is equal to three times the positions up for election, plus one.
 Cities may charter-out of these statutory requirements, and establish their own requirements for primary elections.

 For example: a contest race with only one position open will likely only have a primary if four or more candidates file for office.
 An at-large contest race with four positions open would require 13 candidates before a primary would be held.